Graham · Glen Coe & Lochaber

 Tom Meadhoin — common questions

-- Tom Meadhoin is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 466m of ascent and takes most walkers 3-5 hours.
+- On the OutdoorSCOT scale, Tom Meadhoin comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 466m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Forestry tracks for the first half-hour give way to heather and bracken on the open hillside.

-- Where do I park for Tom Meadhoin?
+- Where should I park to climb Tom Meadhoin?

-- Standard parking is at NN100623 near Fort William.
+- Standard parking is at NN100623.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Tom Meadhoin are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.